nikglavin/react-testing-fundamentals/README.md

 ## What not to test

 Will the test have to duplicate exactly the application code?
 This will make it brittle.

 Will making assertions in the test duplicate any behavior that is already covered by (and the responsibility of) library code?

 From an outsider’s perspective, is this detail important, or is it only an internal concern?
 Can the effect of this internal detail be described using only the component’s public API?

-We can make good tests run fast but we can't make fast tests be good.

-The amount of benefit I've seen companies gain by moving to a faster test suite is one of the most important productivity benefits you can earn, simply because it impacts iteration feedback cycles, time to deploy, developer happiness, and inertia.
-Throw money at the problem: servers are cheap, developers are not.

 ## Testing React Components